-Plastic Bag Recycling for Retailers
+Plastic Bag and Film Plastics Recycling for Retailers

 What Stores Are Required to Comply?

-- Establish an at-store plastic bag recycling program.
+- Establish an at-store film plastic recycling program.
 Stores must make collection bins for plastic bag recycling available to customers in a visible, easily accessible location.
 NOTE: There are slightly different requirements pertaining to enclosed malls which differ from free-standing stores and strip malls.

 - Label all plastic bags.
 Any bags distributed in affected stores must state "Please Return to a Participating Store for Recycling" or a similar message approved by the DEC.
 The message required pursuant to New York City Local Law 1 of 2008 related to plastic carryout bag recycling is an acceptable message which stores may use without seeking specific approval from DEC.